xversial/Foundation-Platform/other/overrides.md

 ## Overrides

 Overrides in Platform 2 give you the ability to easily swap core functionality with your own custom functionality.
-You can register these overrides in the `app/overrides.php` file.

 ### Route Overrides